Honors Courses and Curriculum

 - Participating in the international partnership program

 Socially and academically, the University Honors Program has definitely been my favorite part about attending Saint Louis University.
-It keeps me challenged in my studies while integrating them into any service learning or social endeavor that I do.Michelle - sophomore, English and gender studies.
+It keeps me challenged in my studies while integrating them into any service learning or social endeavor that I do.Michelle - junior, English and gender studies.
 Hear what other Honors students are saying.